In order to successfully apply to become an Erasmus student, there are certain steps you must take.

 - Please note that no grant is payable if students have previously been in receipt of a grant through the Life-long Learning Programme, such as Comenius.

 - The grant is payable in instalments of approximately 70% at the beginning of the semester (or each semester if staying for a year) with the remainder payable upon completion of all paperwork required by the British Council (normally after you have completed your stay abroad).
-Both the first and last instalments will be held back until all required paperwork has been received by the IPO.
+Both the first and last instalments will be held back until all required paperwork has been received by the International Programmes Office.
 The required paperwork can be seen on the While you are away section of this website.

 - General information guide to what the Erasmus programme is, and the steps students need to follow to successfully participate in the programme.
 You should make sure you read this before you apply!

-Open Language Programme
+Open Language Programme (OLP)

-Opportunities exist for London Met students to take additional language units to gain a greater understanding in an offered language, and help minimise any language barrier on an Erasmus exchange.
+Opportunities exist for London Met students to take additional language units to gain a greater understanding in an offered language and help minimise any language barrier on an Erasmus exchange.
 The OLP offer classes for both registered students and non-university students in the language of their choice.
 Please see the OLPs website for further information.